 Consider what lenses you already own or want to own while searching for the best wedding cameras.
 A camera body is a hefty investment, and you don’t want to choose the wrong wedding cameras to go with your collection of wedding lenses.

 Lenses are extremely personal, depending on your style.
-But here are some of our top picks you may want to consider to go along with your wedding camera body.
-Take these into account before purchasing a camera for wedding photography.
+But here are some of our recommended lenses you may want to consider to go along with your wedding camera body.
+Take these into account before purchasing a camera for wedding

 What cameras do professional wedding photographers recommend?